 Notes: Estimates the probability of SSI receipt using the state specific model, holding fixed the health care claims associated with each condition.
 The gray line represents a line of best fit based on a linear regression.
 See the text for a description of how we identified the health care claims associated with each condition.
+Source: Authors' calculations using 2019 TAF data.

 Taken together, these findings indicate that variation in current child SSI participation is likely driven by a combination of local program, policy, and administrative factors rather than population factors.
-Children with the same condition have very different probabilities of SSI
+Children with the same condition have very different probabilities of SSI receipt depending on the state they live in.
+This probability is not necessarily higher in states where many children already receive SSI.
+Other state and local-level policy factors in turn must contribute to the varying receipt of SSI across localities.
+However, identifying those specific policy-level factors is beyond the scope of this paper.